Bert Kreischer: Stand-up comedy

+His first comedy special Bert Kreischer: Comfortably Dumb appeared on Comedy Central in 2009.
+Kreischer returned to the network in 2015 for the storytelling series This Is Not Happening, recounting his experience wrestling a bear.

+Showtime released Bert Kreischer: The Machine in 2016.

+Netflix has subsequently produced four comedy specials, filming Bert Kreischer: Secret Time in Philadelphia, PA released August 2018; filming Bert Kreischer: Hey Big Boy in Cleveland, OH released March 2020; filming Bert Kreischer: Razzle Dazzle in Omaha released March 2023; and filming Bert Kreischer: Lucky in Tampa, FL released March 2025.

 Podcasting

-Kreischer produces and hosts Bertcast, a weekly comedy podcast on the All Things Comedy network.
-Launched in 2012, Bert records his podcast from his Man Cave that was built for him for an episode of Man Caves, a home improvement reality television program.
-Kreischer co-hosts the 2 Bears 1 Cave podcast with Tom Segura, and the Bill Bert podcast with Bill Burr.
+Kreischer produces and hosts the podcasts Bertcast and Open Tabs and the cooking show Something’s Burning.
+Bertcast launched in 2012, was previously recorded from his Man Cave that was built for him for an episode of Man Caves, a home improvement reality television program.
+Kreischer also co-hosts the 2 Bears 1 Cave podcast with Tom Segura.

 Kreischer has also been a guest on podcasts such as WTF with Marc Maron, Doug Benson's Doug Loves Movies, H3 Podcast, Your Mom's House and The Joe Rogan Experience.